DIVA's top tips for surviving festive limbo ❄️

 Am I meant to be at work?
 Is it a weekend?
 Can I still drink Baileys?
 Danielle Mustarde has some top tips for making the most of the inbetweeny bit

-Well, in a bid to help you through the post-Christmas confusion, we came up with a few limbo-tastic activities to keep everyone going until New Year's Eve...
+Well, in a bid to help you through the post-Christmas, pre-New Year confusion, we came up with a few limbo-tastic activities to keep everyone going until New Year's Eve...

 For those spending festive limbo with family